keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - The troll attacks
 - Artix prevents Nilryna from getting hit
 - He cuts the head of the troll off
+- evil beast attacks us in the woods
+- its stormy... it's time
 -